ridhwaans/homehost/README.md

 From `server/`, run `npx prisma migrate dev` to create the database and necessary migrations
 Run `npm run start-dev` to start the application in dev mode
+*homehost* scans the media paths and adds the files to the database
 Wait for the async job to finish generating metadata and save
 To explore all media data, run `prisma studio` to go to `http://localhost:5555`
-To reset the database or regenerate all data, run `npx prisma migrate reset`
+To reset the database and clear all data, run `npx prisma migrate reset`

 ### Run